prebid/prebid.github.io/prebid-server/use-cases/pbs-amp.md

 There are two basic ways of invoking AMP RTC:

-1. Use one of the pre-defined [vendors listed in the AMP repo](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/0.1/callout-vendors.js).
+- One option is to use one of the pre-defined [vendors listed in the AMP repo](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/0.1/callout-vendors.js).

 ```
   <amp-ad width="300" height="50"